MStephen024/bucketlist-front-end-bonus/README.md

 With Bucketlist users can seemless generate custom lists of objectives to help themselves stay on track and complete each goal.
 Immediately on sign in, you have the option to create a new list, view or edit an existing list, and even mark a list as complete!

+NEW: Memories function has been added, intended for users to document moments during completing a bucketlist item.

 ## How It Works

 Start by creating an account to receive full access to all of Bucketlist's features.
 From here users have the option to: